 Always File a Claim for Your Car Accident

 Did you know that 2020 had the highest auto fatality accident rates in the past 13 years despite a decrease in total miles driven?
 Unfortunately, with millions of car accidents happening each year, not every car accident victim receives compensation.
 One of the main reasons why is a lack of evidence.

 If you don’t have strong evidence to support the claim you file, it will be extremely difficult to win the compensation that reflects your damages.
 Therefore, it’s critical to ensure that you always document everything with photographs and video.
 Even if something seems irrelevant or trivial, take a picture anyway.
 Every single picture will help you immensely.

 For a free legal consultation, call 800-537-8185

-2. Take Photos of the Scene Of The Accident.
+Take Photos of the Scene of the Accident

+People often neglect how important photos of the scene of the accident are.
 Taking accident scene photos will also help you to capture the weather and road conditions at the time of the accident.
-Take pictures of the roadway before and after the vehicles are removed, and be sure to capture any skid marks or property damage.
+Also, take pictures of the roadway before and after the vehicles are removed, and be sure to capture any skid marks or property damage.